joepetrillo/eleventy-personal-site/src/blog/mac-setup.md

 ---
-title: My Typical Mac Setup
+title: "My Typical Mac Setup"
 date: "2021-08-25"
-description: I installed a fresh copy of macOS today.
-Why even bother doing this?
-In my case, I simply wanted to setup my Mac properly from the very beginning and learn some new things along the way.
+description: "I installed a fresh copy of macOS today and went through my typical setup process.
+This article goes over all the software, settings and configuration I do as a developer."
 ---

 I installed a fresh copy of macOS Big Sur today on my MacBook Pro.
 Why even bother doing this?
 In my case, I simply wanted to setup my Mac properly from the very beginning and learn some new things along the way.